unicode-org/icu4x/docs/tutorials/data_management.md

 The `dir` format will generate a directory tree of data files in JSON (although the `--syntax` option can be used to generate `postcard` or `bincode` files, which doesn't have many practical uses).

+This directory can be read by the `FsDataProvider` from the `icu_provider_fs` crate.
+You will also need to activate the feature for the chosen syntax on the `icu_provider` crate.

 Let's give it a try:

 Same as `BlobDataProvider`, this also a buffer provider, so you will need to activate `icu`'s `serde` feature and use the `with_buffer_provider` constructors.